swansontec/cleaners/README.md

 const a = asNumberMap({ a: false }) // Throws a TypeError
 ```

-`asObject` creates an object cleaner. `asObject` accepts object which describes the cleaner to build.
-The object's keys are property names, and the object's values are `Cleaner` functions to apply to those properties.
-The generated cleaner removes unknown properties for safety:
+`asObject` accepts a "shape" object, and builds a matching cleaner.
+For every property in the shape object, the cleaner will grab the matching property off of the input object, clean it, and add it to the output.
+The cleaner won't copy any unknown properties:

 ```typescript
 // Makes a Cleaner<{ key: string }>: